Greg Dyke OBE is the Former FA Chairman and Former Director-General of the BBC.

 After the Granada take-over of LWT, Dyke joined Pearson Television as Chief Executive.
 During his time in the post, from 1995 to 1999, he built it into the largest non-US independent production company in the world.

 He also guided the consortium which created Channel 5 and became its first Chairman.

 While at Pearson, Greg Dyke undertook a review of the Patients’ Charter of the National Health Service at the request of the Secretary of State for Health.

-He also made major commitments to use digital technology to provide new education opportunities and to improve the cultural diversity of the workforce and BBC programmes.
+He also made significant commitments to use digital technology to provide new educational opportunities and to improve the cultural diversity of the workforce and BBC programmes.

 Greg Dyke has been Chairman of the Independent Television Association (1992-94); Chairman of GMTV (1993-94); HiT (2005 – 2012) and at various times a director of Pearson plc, Channel Four Television, ITN and BSkyB.